Click below for referral form for Highly Capable Testing:

 Highly Capable Program

 Kindergarten-Grade 1: Students in Kindergarten and 1st grade will receive differentiation and critical thinking opportunities in their classrooms.
 Teachers are provided additional training opportunities in the unique needs and characteristics of highly capable students in the early grades.
 Teachers also lead picture book based enrichment projects for K/1 students which are especially geared toward highly capable students but are beneficial for all.
-Students may be referred for the full CogAT Highly Capable test in the late fall of 1st grade or wait for the screener in 2nd grade.
+Students may be referred for the full CogAT Highly Capable test in the late fall of 1st grade or wait for testing in later grades.

-Grades 2-5: Students testing high in all areas will qualify through the Multi-Disciplinary Team (MDT) process for Peninsula Accelerated Classroom Enrichment (PACE), the self-contained 2/3 and 4/5 classes at Voyager, Discovery, and Minter Creek elementary schools.
+Grades 2-5: Students testing high in all areas will be identified through the Multi-Disciplinary Team (MDT) process for Peninsula Accelerated Classroom Enrichment (PACE), the self-contained 2/3 and 4/5 classes at Voyager, Discovery, and Minter Creek elementary schools.
 Transportation is provided.

 Students demonstrating highly capable aptitudes in one area but not all will be served in neighborhood schools in subject specific programs, Accelerated in Math (AIM) or Accelerated in Reading (AIR).
 These programs consist of clusters of students with teachers who have been involved in Highly Capable training.
 The instruction varies based on the student's ability and on the subject matter but the teacher implements strategies and materials for highly capable populations when appropriate.
 The clustering option is also available for PACE qualified students who choose not to participate in PACE.